About Me

 Recent News

-March ‘24: I am serving as a SIAM representative on the Joint Taskforce on Data Science Modeling Curriculum, which is a shared effort between ACM, ASA, MAA and SIAM.
-The taskforce extends the efforts of the ACM Data Science Task Force towards a complete data science model curriculum, towards a multidisciplinary effort with representatives from computing, statistics, applied mathematics, and other possible societies.
-Excited to be a part of this great effort!
+October ‘24: I am a SIAM representative on the Joint Taskforce on Data Science Modeling Curriculum, which is a shared effort between ACM, ASA, MAA and SIAM.
+The taskforce extends the efforts of the ACM Data Science Task Force towards a complete data science model curriculum, a multidisciplinary effort with representatives from computing, statistics, applied mathematics, and other possible societies.
+Our work on the forthcoming ACM-ASA-MAA-SIAM++ Competencies for Undergraduate Data Science Curricula was featured in SIAM News!